meier-flo/CACMTrecEvalFromRwithSolr/README.md

 ```{r, include=F,show=T}
 results<-loadTrecEvalResults("trec_eval_results")
 ```
-Based on the results you can make nifty plots like these:
+Based on the results you can make nifty topic by topic comparison plots like these:

 ![Result Plots from The Solr CACM runs](https://github.com/meier-flo/CACMTrecEvalFromRwithSolr/blob/master/cacm-results.png)

-This are topic by topic comparisons so the X-Axis is different for each plot ...